 To create truly innovative and not just new products, the best product development teams use a carefully crafted set of continuous research methods.
 Product discovery allows teams to move from nice to have features and products to building products that solve problems and become a real need for customers.

 This hands-on tutorial will teach you how to go beyond conventional wisdom in order for Product Discovery to aid organizations in achieving real progress.
 We will explore the stages of Product Discovery, how to structure one for your initiative, and how to explore and converge on the right solution.
 You will also learn how to implement lightweight Product Discovery techniques with your team right away.

-This guide will show you how expansive Product Discovery can be and how to set up and execute your own discovery process.
-The best approach to begin the implementation of your own process is to focus on a certain set of methods and rhythms that work in your team and company.
+This guide outlines Product Discovery, how to bring Product Discovery into your organization, and how execute the discovery process yourself.
+The best approach to begin the implementation of discovery in your teams is to focus on a certain set of methods and rhythms that work in your team and company.

 Product Discovery is a process that helps you focus on what matters in your product.
 It helps you learn about your customers and their problems so you can build something they want.
 It's a key part of the agile process, and it's important to connect it to other processes like Scrum and user research.

-Product Discovery is a process of reducing uncertainty in regard to problems worth solving and solutions worth building.
-It is typically conducted as a cross-functional team and should focus on the problem space rather than the solution space.
+Product Discovery is a process of reducing risk or uncertainty with problems worth solving and solutions worth building.
+It is typically conducted as a product trio or more expansion cross-functional team, and should focus on the problem space rather than the solution space.